 The key to managing springtails is to reduce moisture and excess organic matter in gardens, plant pots, and around building foundations.
 Screen or caulk cracks that provide entryway fro springtails into homes.
 Chemical applications should not be necessary and won’t provide long-term control by themselves.
 As with many insects, if you remove moisture, you remove the problem.
 The use of a fan can help aerate and keep moisture buildup down.
 Repair water leaks and sources of excess moisture.
 Avoid overwatering plants.

 The exclusion and sanitation recommendations for springtails apply to a host of insects seeking entry into your home.
 Repair torn screens and close up places where the springtail can enter the house such as spaces under doors and around windows.
 Use caulk, weather stripping, fine-mesh spring, steel wool, or expandable foam.

 If you have a pest control issue, contact Cowleys Pest Services.
-We are your local pest control professionals, serving Trenton, Toms River, Edison, Brick, New Brunswick, Lakewood, Freehold, Piscataway and surrounding New Jersey.
+We are your local pest control professionals, serving Edison, Somerset, Lakewood, Piscataway, Bridgewater, Toms River, Brick, Old Bridge, Princeton Junction, Middletown and surrounding New Jersey.

 Looking for a price?
 Get a no cost, no obligation free estimate.